Land Condemnation Attorneys

 Eminent Domain & Land Condemnation: We’re Here To Help

-As an American, it is strange to think that the government may have the right to expropriate your private property for public use.
+As an American, it is strange to think that the government has the right to take away your private property for public use.
 Under eminent domain, however, the U.S. government, state governments, county and city governments, and their agents often attempt to expropriate this land from its owner.
-When a government uses its power to take or damage private property for public use, Crumley Roberts is there to stand up for those who cannot stand up for themselves.
+When a government uses its power to take or damage private property for public use, Crumley Roberts is here to stand up for those who cannot stand up for themselves.

 At Crumley Roberts, our land condemnation lawyers are here for property owners across North Carolina.
-Land condemnation cases can be exceedingly complex, often dealing not only with eminent domain laws but also environmental issues, zoning, real estate appraisal, and the involvement of land planners, engineers, and developers.
+Land condemnation cases can be exceedingly complex, often dealing not only with eminent domain laws but also with environmental issues, zoning, real estate appraisal, and the involvement of land planners, engineers, and developers.
 Our team can work closely with you to make sure your property is properly valued or is protected entirely from condemnation, depending on the scenario and your wishes.